rabroldan/Waypoint/README.md

      python waypoint.py version.md
      ```

-   - To create a folder:
+   - To process a folder:
      ```
      python waypoint.txt version
      ```

 2. If you want to try one of the examples:

    - To process the file for the example: